University of Cincinnati: Housing

 6,500 students live on campus in ten residence halls that offer both traditional and suite style options.
 Students also have the option to live in themed housing, which include honors, business, and STEM-specific floors.
 In the fall of 2012, Campus Recreation Center Housing (CRC) was named on The Fiscal Times' list of "10 Public Colleges with Insanely Luxurious Dorms".
 Nearly 80% of Uptown Campus incoming freshman students live on campus their first year.

 In recent years, record freshman classes and increased interest by upperclass students has led to higher demand than supply for on-campus residence halls.
 To meet this demand, UC Housing and Food Services has added residence halls (Morgens Hall in 2013) and purchased block leases at University Park Apartments, Campus Park Apartments (formerly Sterling Manor), University Edge Apartments, and Stetson Square Apartments near campus.
 This has pushed the "on-campus" housing student population higher.
-UC's largest residence hall, Calhoun, is closed for renovations during the 2021–2022 academic year.

-UC Housing & Food Services manages ten undergraduate residence halls:
+UC's largest residence hall, Calhoun, was recently renovated, being finished in January 2023.
+Neighbors to Calhoun, Siddall Hall closed for renovation in December 2023 and is set to reopen in August 2024.
+UC Housing & Food Services manages ten undergraduate residence halls.